Master of Physician Assistant

 Are there scholarships I can apply for?

-Once an applicant has been accepted into the program and is officially a Hardin-Simmons University student, they may apply for available institutional scholarships through Scholarship Central at https://hsutx.scholarshipuniverse.com/ using their official HSU student account log in information.
+Once an applicant has been accepted into the program and is officially a Hardin-Simmons University student, they may apply for available institutional scholarships through Scholarship Central at https://hsutx.scholarshipuniverse.com/ using their official HSU student account login information.
 Additionally, the Chair of the PA Program Scholarship Committee will notify students as soon as any internal PA Program scholarships become available.
 The HSU PA program has recently received a $2 million endowment dedicated to supporting and empowering future generations of physician assistant students.
-This significant contribution will not only enhance our student’s education but it will also ensure the continued excellence and advancement of the Physician Assistant program at HSU.
+This significant contribution will not only enhance our student’s education, but will also ensure the continued excellence and advancement of the Physician Assistant program at HSU.

-Will international course work meet the prerequisite criteria?
+Will international coursework meet the prerequisite criteria?

 Only coursework earned from a regionally accredited U.S. college or university will be accepted as prerequisite application requirements.
-Listed below are the 7 USDE recognized regional accreditation agencies.
+Listed below are the 7 USDE-recognized regional accreditation agencies.

 • For applicants with multiple degrees, at least a bachelor’s degree or higher must be from a regionally accredited college or university.